ISUgenomics/bioinformatics-workbook/dataAnalysis/GenomeAssembly/Hybrid/Scaffolding_with_HiC_Juicer.md

 Juicer uses the .assembly and .hic files generated from 3D-DNA and juicer/3D-DNA [Juicebox Download](https://github.com/aidenlab/Juicebox/wiki/Download)

-There are some decent, yet incomplete sources of information via tutorial videos of genome assembly corrections using Juicebox.
+There are some sources of information via tutorial videos of genome assembly corrections using Juicebox.
 [Introduction to Juicebox for Hi-C exploration](https://www.youtube.com/watch?v=xjNXyeUSfZM) [JuiceBox tutorial for genome assembly correction]( https://www.youtube.com/watch?v=Nj7RhQZHM18)